 It’s important that you consider the tax implications of tenants in common before entering into such an arrangement.
 These can include the following:

-Tenancies in common allow you to be a joint owner with a little extra independence.
+A tenants in common agreement allows you to be a joint owner with a little extra independence.
 Do you want to know more about first-time buyer mortgage rates and other mortgage deals available?
-Then make an enquiry or call us on 0330 433 2927 and speak to one of our specialist mortgage advisers.
+Then make an enquiry or call us on 0330 433 2927 and speak to one of our specialist mortgage brokers.
 We can tell you everything you need to know.